cryptorrivem/nfts-airdrop/README.md

 # Send NFTs to many wallets

-List file must be either a csv or tsv file of `mint` and `destination` pairs.
+List file must be either a json, csv or tsv file of `mint` and `destination` pairs.
 If any transaction fails to complete, you can retry the process and pass the `-s` or `--skip-missing-mints` to skip those sent from the original list and retry the failed ones.

 ```
 Usage: nfts-airdrop send-to-many-wallets [options]